JuliaGNI/GeometricIntegrators.jl/docs/src/tutorial.md

 general linear methods (_planned_).

-In order to instantiate many of the standard integrators, one needs to specify an ODEProblem, a tableau and a timestep, e.g.,
+In order to instantiate many of the standard integrators, one needs to specify an ODEProblem, a method and a timestep, e.g.,
 ```@example 1
-int = Integrator(ode, TableauExplicitEuler())
+int = Integrator(ode, ExplicitEuler())
 ```
 In order to run the integrator, the `integrate()` functions is called, passing an integrator object and the number of time steps to integrate: